vonhoff/TilemapGenerator/README.md

 Manually slicing each frame, manipulating animations, and optimizing tiles can be time-consuming and error-prone.

-Animation to Tilemap aims to solve several key problems:
+Animation to Tilemap aims to solve these problems:

 - Automate the process of slicing images and animations into individual tiles
 - Identify and remove duplicate tiles to optimize memory usage